tobiasebsen/KalmanFilter/README.md

 # KalmanFilter
 A very simple and versatile Kalman filter

+Kalman filtering is an algorithm for stabilizing measurements that are exposed to noise.
+The method uses statistical probability to estimate the "true value" behind the noisy input.
+Compared to many other filtering methods (such as low-pass filtering), the Kalman filter does not slow down the response, as it estimates both position and velocity of the value.

 This implementation of the Kalman algorithm has a number of advantages:
 * No dependencies, libararies or platform related stuff - just pure C++
 * Simple to implement, use and understand
 * Filters any number of inputs - with only a small impact on memory and processing time.
-This makes it very suitable for filtering multiple positions - e.g. blob tracking with varying number of blobs.
+This makes it very suitable for filtering multiple positions - e.g. camera tracking with varying number of interest points.
+* Prediction takes time difference (delta time) into account, making it suitable for frame-rate varying systems.

-## Example: filtering a single input
+## Example: filtering a single input (Arduino code)
 ```cpp
 #include <kalman.h>